cristianpana86/myFrontController/readMe.txt

 			$slug_from_title=  strtolower(str_replace(' ','-',$row['title']));
 			$new_content.= "<tr><a href=/myFrontController/blog/post/$slug_from_title>".$row['title']."</a></tr></br>";
-- further improvement should be done in for a proper slug generator (treat all signs and also transform language specific signs to the closest ASCII charachter)
+!!! further improvement should be done in for a proper slug generator (treat all signs and also transform language specific signs to the closest ASCII charachter)
-- other improvement on having unique slugs from blog posts with same title (maybe adding a timestamp or at least day and month). when viewing it's ok
+!!! other improvement on having unique slugs from blog posts with same title (maybe adding a timestamp or at least day and month). when viewing it's ok
-I can list all the identic slugs, the issue appears when I want to edit.
+!!!I can list all the identic slugs, the issue appears when I want to edit.

+I solved the problems saving in the "blogposts" table the slug in the newly added column "slug".
+I also added in \model the class SlugGenerator with a static function slugify($title) which treats all the problems with characters whcih may be included in the title of a post

 --------------------------------------------------------------------------------------------------------
 --------- admin dashboard , edit posts,delete posts, publish? ------------------------------------------